Game Description

 Rounds

-Each team will play in 5 minute long rounds with 2 minute setup times in between.
+Each team will play in 8 minute long rounds with 2 minute setup times in between.
 Number of rounds is subject to change as competition day rolls closer.
-Every round will pit two teams against each other to see who can score the most points through various challenges detailed below.
+Every round will pit four teams against each other to see who can score the most points by navigating challenges and pushing opponents out of the ring!

 Challenges

-Every challenge your team completes autonomously will earn your team an additional ping pong ball, and challenges can be repeated until the round is over.
+Every sensor challenge your team completes autonomously during the competition will earn your team points and challenges can be repeated until the round is over.

-Challenges can be completed in either of the routes below:
+Challenges will be completed in the order below:

-- Color challenge -> Line challenge -> Mechanical challenge -> Wall challenge
+- Color challenge -> Line challenge -> Mechanical and Driver challenge

 Remote Controller

 Each team will be provided a Bluetooth controller.
-You will need to use this controller to manually drive your robot between each challenge and trigger autonomous modes tailored for each sensor.
+You will need to use this controller to manually operate your robot within the challenge ring (MANUAL CHALLENGE).

-- You can use your remote controller to drive through the sensor challenges, but you will NOT EARN POINTS
+- Note that the line and color challenges are AUTONOMOUS challenges.
+You can use your remote controller to drive through the sensor challenges, but you will NOT EARN POINTS.

 - You are encouraged to use your remote controller in the event that your robot gets stranded in the middle of the field.